 These are horrifying facts.
 The best way to reduce plastic waste is to not create it in the first place.
 Across the globe, communities are joining the movement to break free from plastic.

-Hundreds of countries have now banned plastic bags.
-The European Union has banned single-use plastic cutlery, cotton buds, straws, stirrers, balloon sticks and polystyrene take away containers and cups.
-Here in Australia, South Australia is leading the way announcing a similar ban.
+Hundreds of cities, states and countries have now banned plastic bags.
+The European Union has banned single-use plastic cutlery, plates, straws, stirrers, cotton buds, balloon sticks and polystyrene take away containers and cups.
+Here in Australia, South Australia and Queensland are leading the way announcing a similar bans.